AmericanAirlines/Hangar/README.md

 # Local Development
 ## Postgres
 Hangar uses Postgres 11, so you'll need to set it up on your machine.
-If you don't have Postgres installed already, see the [installation](#installation-and-use) section below.
+If you don't have Postgres installed already, see the [installation and use](#installation-and-use) section below.

 Create a database (we suggest `hangar`, if you chose something else or are running your server on a different port, make sure to create a `DATABASE_URL` value in `.env` with your override URL) in the PostgreSQL 11 server (do not make a new server), and then run the app.
 If your Postgres server is protected by a password, you'll need to add `PGUSER` and `PGPASSWORD` to your `.env` file where `PGUSER` will be `postgres` and `PGPASSWORD` will be the Postgres server password entered during installation.